 Have you noticed a recent trend at the top of the Official Singles Chart?
-If you look back over the last few months, it's clear to see that the one-week Number 1 is becoming rarer.
+If you look back over recent times, it's clear to see that the one-week Number 1 is becoming rarer.

-Acts like Justin Bieber, Lukas Graham and Mike Posner have proven that a lengthy residency at Number 1 is totally achievable.
+Acts like Justin Bieber and Camila Cabello have proven that a lengthy residency at Number 1 is totally achievable.

 But as impressive as most of those artists' chart-topping stints are, they've still a way to go before they match the mammoth reigns of these massive hits.
 We take a look at the tracks to have spent ten weeks or more at the top.